John Deere Model R

 The John Deere Model R tractor was John Deere's first diesel tractor.
 A large, heavy tractor, it had fixed wheel widths and was not produced as a row-crop tractor with adjustable axles.
 The R was followed in the John Deere numbered model series by the John Deere 80, 820 and 830 tractors, which represented evolutionary upgrades to the basic R.

 Description and production

 The R was the successor to the Model D standard-tread tractor.
 The R had a two-cylinder side-by-side diesel engine of 415.5 cuin displacement.
-The R required a starter motor, which was also a two-cylinder engine, horizontally-opposed, burning gasoline to warm up the prime engine.
+The R required a starter motor, which was also a two-cylinder engine, horizontally opposed, burning gasoline to warm up the primary engine.
 The pony engine had electric start.
 In addition to being the first Deere diesel tractor, the R was the first to have a "live" power take-off, with its own clutch allowing independent control of the PTO.
 A cab option was available for the R.